-Operational Value of Organization Zara
+Operational Value of Zara Organization

 Zara

 This results in fast process of manufacturing, where Zara can introduce a new range from start to end in just three weeks time, in an average time of nine months.
-According to records, every year Zara produces 10,000 new designs, and none of them remain in the stores for more than a month.
-Zara’s business model makes it price competitive, allowing the company to increase their market growth with downward pricing.
+According to records, every year, Zara produces 10,000 new designs, and none of them remain in the stores for more than a month.
+Zara’s business model makes it price competitive, allowing the company to increase its market growth with downward pricing.
 It also helps them in less dumping of their designs.
 According to the research, most clothing brands allocate 60% of their production budget at the start of the year, while Zara allocated only 15%, which makes it easier for them to dump any unpopular designs (Slack, 2015).

-Organizational capabilities and decision making
+Organizational Capabilities and decision making

 Importance vs Performance Matrix: